byjg/php-rest-reference-architecture/docs/functional_test.md

 ## Creating your tests

-We can test the RestAPI as follow:
+We can test the RestAPI as follows:

 ```php
 namespace Test\Functional\Rest;